muddest/muddest.github.io/_events/2017-05-13-run-for-your-freakn-life.md

 Throughout the 5K obstacle race, there will be over 20 man-made and natural obstacles for you to conquer.
 Competitors may choose not to complete an obstacle, but any runner who skips an obstacle will need to give up a flag.

 Our hand-selected zombies are the best of the worst from Spookers Haunted Attraction Scream Park.
 They are trained professionals with many years of serious experience.
-Spookersí zombies have a goal; to chase you down and snatch your vigour flags until you are dead.
+Spookers‚Äô zombies have a goal; to chase you down and snatch your vigour flags until you are dead.
 Zombies will not physically touch the competitors other than trying to get a vigour flag.

 We will be feeding our zombies before the race, to give them strength to last the day, so what you need is cunning, speed, and lightning agility.